White House steps up campaign to avoid spending cuts

 Obama is scheduled to travel to Cantor's state of Virgina on Tuesday, to press his case at the Newport News shipyard.
 The cuts fall evenly on non-defense and defense spending, with states like Virginia, heavily dependent on Pentagon contracts, expected to be hardest hit.

-(Reporting by Mark Felsenthal and David Morgan; editing by Fred Barbash, Eric Beech and Jackie Frank)
+(Reporting by Mark Felsenthal and David Morgan; Editing by Fred Barbash, Eric Beech, Jackie Frank, Eric Walsh)